Violinist Gidon Kremer

 have one bit of advice.
 Mauricio Kagel, an Argentinian

-born German composer said that there are composers that write pieces for
+born German composer said that there are composers that write pieces for other

-strong and not just rational, this desire will appear.
+and not just rational, this desire will appear.

 BD: [With a gentle